Budgeting for Tertiary Study

 The cost of public transport varies depending on location and distance.
 Students who travel regularly can purchase an annual student pass or ticket for between $250 and $500.

 Regional travel in Geelong and Warrnambool is cheaper than travel within metropolitan Melbourne.
 More detailed information is available from Public Transport Victoria.

 Driving to campus

 Students who drive to campus need to factor in associated costs such as registration, petrol, servicing and parking.
-In 2013, the annual permit cost for students to park on campus is $250.
+The annual permit cost for students to park on campus is $250.

 Carpooling is a great way to save money and meet new people.
 There is a carpooling system operating on the Melbourne Burwood Campus, which enables students to share travel time and costs with others.

 Students can compare the cost of driving, cycling, walking and taking metropolitan public transport to Deakin by using the Deakin Transport Spendometer.

 There are a range of academic costs associated with studying that students need to budget for.
 These costs vary depending on the course and year of study.

 Computing and technology